 CloudReactor provides a simple way to deploy, monitor, manage and orchestrate tasks.

-We try to make the developer experience end-to-end as painless as possible.
-Here are some of the key stages that we simplify:
+We aim to make the end-to-end developer experience as painless as possible.

-- Running tasks on ECS Fargate: ECS Fargate is serverless, which has many benefits (see below)
+- Running tasks on ECS Fargate: ECS Fargate is serverless, which eliminates server maintenance and reduces cost (see below for more)

 - Monitoring and managing tasks: the CloudReactor SaaS dashboard allows you to view historical executions, change run schedules and stop / start tasks with just a few clicks.
 Once CloudReactor has been integrated with a PagerDuty account, alert methods can be set up for any task or workflow with just a click